Kiwanis Pancake Day to return

-HIGH POINT — The Kiwanis Club of High Point plans to host its popular pancake breakfast on Saturday after a two-year break due to the pandemic.
+HIGH POINT — The Kiwanis Club of High Point plans to host its popular pancake breakfast on Saturday after a two-year break because of the pandemic.

 The volunteer organization had to cancel its annual Pancake Day fundraising efforts in 2020 and 2021, said Stephanie Antkowiak, a Kiwanis Club board member who serves on its Pancake Day committee.